 So what do osteopaths do?

-Osteopaths are highly trained professionals with particular expertise in the musculoskeletal system – the muscles, joints and their relationship with other systems of the body.
-Hands-on therapy by osteopaths helps to improve mobility, relieve tension, increase blood flow and optimise physical function.
-It includes manipulation of the joints, spine and connective tissues, as well as massage and stretching of muscles and ligaments.
+Osteopaths are highly trained health professionals with particular expertise in the musculoskeletal system – the muscles, joints and their relationship with other systems of the body.
+Osteopaths often use manual hands-on therapy to help to improve mobility, relieve tension, increase blood flow and optimise physical function.

 Who do osteopaths treat?